ZsoleB/Embedded_Projects/README.md

-# Personal Project for MCAL development for multiple MCUs.
+# MCAL development for multiple MCUs.